-Healthcare Connections supports internationally educated healthcare professionals in securing non-licensed employment in the broader healthcare sector.
-Participants learn a range of sector-specific job seeking strategies, build the skillsets necessary to translate their healthcare experience into non-licensed roles in the broader healthcare sector and are regularly connected with employers interested in hiring internationally educated healthcare professionals.
+Healthcare Connections supports internationally educated healthcare professionals (IEHPs) in securing non-licensed employment in the Canadian healthcare sector.
+Participants learn a range of sector-specific job seeking strategies, explore non-licensed career pathways and build the skillsets necessary to transfer their healthcare experience into non-licensed roles in the diverse Canadian healthcare sector.
+Participants are regularly connected with employers interested in hiring internationally educated healthcare professionals.

 Health Systems: Put your healthcare skills to use in healthcare administration, pharmaceuticals, clinical research and other fields.

-To be eligible for the program, clients must meet certain residency and experience requirements.
+To be eligible for the program, clients must meet residency, education and experience requirements.
 See the program eligibility tab for full eligibility criteria.

 Program Components

-• One-on-one and small group support on your occupational transition
+• Free one-on-one and small group coaching support with coaches on your occupational transition

 Program Benefits